rbisdorff/Digraph3/docSphinx/pearls.rst

 Following *Condorcet* [CON-1785p]_ we are going to balance the votes in favour against the votes in disfavour.
 As a result we obtain a bipolar-valued credibility which qualifies statement *P* as **utterly true** when all voters support its truth, **more or less true** when more voters support its truthfulness than its falseness, **more or less false** when more voters support its falseness than its truthfulness and **utterly false** when all the voters support its falseness.
 There may however appear a special case when the same number of voters support its truthfulness respectively its falseness, or all voters abstain from voting.
 In these cases, statement *P* becomes neither *true* nor *false*, but **indeterminate**.
 It is a *zero knowledge* situation.

 First important consequence is that the logical status of any statement is considered to be indeterminate as long as no evidence is yet collected.
 Reconsidering for instance proposition *P*, its logical status is indeterminate as long as no voting has been organized.
-More important is furthermore the consequence that negating the truthfulness or falseness of a proposition does no more imply its falseness, repective its truthfulness, but its falseness **or** indeterminate state, respectively its truthfulness **or** indeterminate state.
-Double negation does no more automatically imply truthfulness.

 In order to formalize the previous intuitions, we are attaching to any logical  proposition or statement *P* a characteristic function *r(P)* taking value in the decimal interval [-1.0;+1.0] with following semantics:
 |    :math:`r(P) = +1.0` means statement *P* is **for sure true**;